 What Are Courier Services?

-Courier services are private same-day delivery services which offer personalized routes and can handle specialized or unique deliveries.
+Courier services are private same-day delivery services that offer personalized routes and can handle specialized or unique deliveries.

 When to Use a Courier

 A lawyer needs to have a document delivered to a client.
-A small cookie bouquet company needs someone to deliver their products to local customers.
-A meeting goes long past lunch and the group needs someone to deliver food to them from their favorite deli.
+A small cookie bouquet company needs someone to deliver its products to local customers.
+A meeting goes long past lunch, and the group needs someone to deliver food to them from their favorite deli.

 Couriers for Personal Use

 Of course, many of us, since COVID-19, are familiar with having independent couriers deliver us food from restaurants or items from grocery stores.
 You may have used Shipt or another service to get you fresh produce from your local grocery, medicines from the pharmacy, or paper from the office supply store.
 Having a service do your shopping can save you hours out of your week.
 Similarly, having a delivery person from DoorDash or another restaurant courier service can get your food quickly and let you keep on working or enjoying your family.

 Couriers can also help you in other ways, such as getting important documents delivered for a home purchase or settlement of a business transaction.
 My first experience in using a courier was for personal use when I was adopting from China.
 During the paperwork process, I found out that I needed to go in person to the Chinese embassy in a city 3 hours away to deliver the papers to be signed.
 That seemed daunting enough, but when I learned that they would not give me the papers back until I appeared in person the next day, I knew I had to find another solution.